remizorrr/ARTableView/README.md

 ![demo](ARTableView.gif)

 ## Usage
-Set your tableview class to ARAutoresizeTableView, and your tablecellview class to ARAutoresizeTableCellView, Setup a proper autolayout constraints.
+Set your tableView class to ARAutoresizeTableView and your tableCellView class to ARAutoresizeTableCellView, then create a set of autolayout constraints.

-In your tableViewDelegate implement the following method
+In your tableViewDelegate implement the following method:

 ```obj-c
 - (CGFloat) tableView:(NSTableView *)tableView  heightOfRow:(NSInteger)row